joaopauloschuler/smolagents/README.md

 Beyond Python Smolagents is built around the concept of AI agents equipped with tools to interact with their environment and solve tasks.

-*   **Agents:** Autonomous entities that receive instructions and use available tools to achieve objectives.
-Different agent types are available for specific purposes:
+*   **Agents:** Autonomous entities powered by language models that receive instructions and use available tools to achieve objectives.
+Different agent types (`CodeAgent`, `ToolCallingAgent`, `MultiStepAgent`) are available, each tailored for potentially different purposes and capable of being configured with specific tool sets:
     *   `CodeAgent`: Specialized in code generation, execution, and debugging across multiple languages.
     *   `ToolCallingAgent`: A general-purpose agent capable of utilizing a defined set of tools.
     *   `MultiStepAgent`: Designed to break down complex tasks into smaller steps and execute them sequentially or iteratively.
-*   **Models:** Language models (LLMs) that power the agents' reasoning and generation capabilities.
-The framework supports various models via LiteLLM.
+*   **Models:** The underlying Language Models (LLMs) that provide the cognitive capabilities for the agents, enabling them to understand tasks, reason, and generate responses or code.
+The framework integrates with various LLMs via the LiteLLM library, allowing users to select models based on cost, performance, context window size, and specific capabilities.
-*   **Tools:** Functions or utilities that agents can call to perform actions, such as running OS commands, interacting with the file system, compiling code, or searching the internet.
+*   **Tools:** Functions or utilities that agents can call to perform actions in the environment.
+These abstract interactions such as running OS commands, accessing the filesystem, interacting with the internet, or executing code in different programming languages.
+Tools are fundamental; without them, agents can only generate text; with them, they can *act*.
+The framework provides many built-in tools, and users can define custom ones.
-*   **Sub-assistants:** Specialized agents configured as tools, allowing a primary agent ("the boss") to delegate specific sub-tasks to other agents with tailored capabilities.
+*   **Sub-assistants:** Instances of agents are treated as tools and provided to a primary agent (often called "the boss").
+This allows a higher-level agent to delegate specific sub-tasks to specialized agents.
+For example, a main agent tasked with building a project might delegate code generation to a `CoderSubassistant` or research to an `InternetSearchSubassistant`.
+This enables building complex, modular artificial workforce and leverages the specialized capabilities of different agent configurations.
+*   **Base Tools (`add_base_tools=True/False`):** A crucial parameter when initializing agents.
+It controls whether an agent automatically receives a default, standard set of tools provided by the Beyond Python Smolagents framework.
+    *   Setting `add_base_tools=True` equips the agent with a common set of utilities right out of the box.
+This set typically includes tools for basic file operations (`save_string_to_file`, `load_string_from_file`), web interaction (`VisitWebpageTool`, `DuckDuckGoSearchTool`), and Python execution (`PythonInterpreterTool`), among others.
+These are added *in addition to* any tools explicitly provided in the `tools` list during initialization.
+This is useful for creating general-purpose agents.
+    *   Setting `add_base_tools=False` means the agent will *only* have access to the tools explicitly passed to it via the `tools` parameter during initialization.
+This allows for creating highly minimal or very specifically-purposed agents with a restricted set of actions, which can be beneficial for security or task focus.

 ### Creating the team
 Beyond Python Smolagents allows you to compose complex working groups by having agents delegate tasks to other specialized agents, referred to as sub-assistants.
 This modular approach helps manage complexity and leverage agents optimized for specific tasks (e.g., coding, internet search, summarization).